+'''

 is_bld, is_upd, is_asb - Status check

-'''

 if (a%is_bld()) then

 if (a%is_upd()) then

 if (a%is_asb()) then

+Type: Asynchronous.

+On Entry

+a the sparse matrix

+Scope: local

+On Return

 '''

 Function value A logical value indicating whether the matrix is in the Build, Update or Assembled state, respectively.